pate0672/Breakout-Game/README.md

-# SeatReservation
+# Breakout Game
-A simple seat reservation app built with JavaScript
+A simple breakout game built with JavaScript